 What are the Principles of an Environmental Management System?

 - User Pay

 Why Environmental Standards & Audits Emerged?

 - Today, Organizations are increasingly required to control the harmful impact of their activities on the environment.

 - It is achieved in the backdrop of increasingly stringent legislation and other policies and regulation for Environmental Protection.

 - The concept of environmental auditing came into existence in the United States during the 1970s and 1980s.

-- The audits became more effective with the development of more formal standards focusing on Environmental Management System for Example – ISO 14001.
+- The audits became more effective with developing more formal standards focusing on the Environmental Management System, for Example – ISO 14001.